 And ownership matters.
 If every clinic rents this future from a proprietary vendor whose categories, defaults, and data access rules it did not define, behavior analysts become dependent on private systems they cannot inspect or modify.
 The field should aim at open protocols, shared data schemas, interoperable exports, and open-source reference implementations where possible.
 Companies can and should build products.
 But behavior analysts have to demand exportability, inspectability, and behavior-analytic categories before procurement locks in someone else's defaults.
 A science of behavior cannot be comfortable if the basic instruments of behavioral measurement exist only as vendor property.

 ABA serves many young, disabled, nonverbal, or dependent clients.
 The data are intimate.
 The power asymmetry is real.
-A sensor-rich therapy room raises privacy and governance questions that a field taking its work seriously will have to answer — and better to answer them at design time than at deployment.40
+A sensor-rich therapy room raises privacy and governance questions that a field taking its work seriously will have to answer — and better to answer them at design time than at deployment.4444.
+U.S. Department of Health and Human Services, HIPAA guidance on encrypted ePHI and individuals' right to access; U.S. Department of Education, FERPA guidance on student photo and video records.

 Two versions of the job

-Imagine the behavior analyst's job five years from now.
+Imagine the behavior analyst's job four years from now.

-In one version, the trend toward remote, software-mediated supervision continues.41 RBTs collect data in apps that remain conceptually close to clipboards.
+In one version, the trend toward remote, software-mediated supervision continues.4545.
+Sipila-Thomas, E. S., & Brodhead, M. T. (2024).
+A survey of barriers experienced while providing supervision via telehealth; Zoder-Martell, K. A., et al. (2020).
+Technology to facilitate telehealth in applied behavior analysis.
+RBTs collect data in apps that remain conceptually close to clipboards.
 AI drafts reports, mostly to satisfy payers.
 A utilization-review algorithm recommends hours before the behavior analyst has made the clinical case.
 The profession survives for a while as a service layer inside systems built by others.
 Over time, the parts of the role that are easiest to specify — documentation, summaries, dosage recommendations, compliance checks — become the parts easiest to automate or move elsewhere.

 That is the clinician I would want when a family I cared about needed a behavior analyst.
 That person is hard to find in ABA right now.

 The reason is partly the shape of mid-career professional development.
-Behavior analysis has a layer of brand-named method certifications — fidelity-checklist programs built around a single protocol or originator, with tiered levels and supervisor sign-offs — that clinicians pursue to advance.52 These certifications train clinicians to implement a specific protocol with high fidelity.
+Behavior analysis has a layer of brand-named method certifications — fidelity-checklist programs built around a single protocol or originator, with tiered levels and supervisor sign-offs — that clinicians pursue to advance.4646.
+Examples of such certifications include the Early Start Denver Model certification (tiered therapist and trainer levels, supervised submissions, minimum fidelity scores); Practical Functional Assessment and Skill-Based Treatment credentialing from FTF Behavioral Consulting (seven credential levels, each verified by document review and direct observation under a credentialed supervisor); and the PEAK Relational Training System with tiered practitioner certifications.
+These certifications train clinicians to implement a specific protocol with high fidelity.
 Fidelity matters; it is also a technician's standard.
 A behavior analyst's standard is to experiment from the principles.
 A credentialing culture that treats permission-to-modify as a gift from the originator, rather than the ordinary work of the analyst, produces high-fidelity technicians rather than analysts.

 Neither version arrives pure.
 The actual future will be a mixture — large platforms that embed behavior-analytic expertise as a service layer, boutique practices and university labs that build their own stacks, payer-owned decision tools that keep operating whether or not the field engages with them, a small open-source community that builds reference implementations used by a few.
 The question is not which version wins.
 It is where inside that mixture the field's authority will end up, and what share of the design decisions will have been made by people trained in the science.

 The barriers are real.
-Current billing codes do not reimburse time spent building measurement infrastructure.42 The BACB task list includes no technology competencies.43 Healthcare AI has a poor deployment record: the Epic Sepsis Model, deployed across hundreds of hospitals, was later found to perform poorly in independent validation.44 Computer vision degrades with occlusion — common during therapy with young children.45 Education has its own cautionary failures.46
+Current billing codes do not reimburse time spent building measurement infrastructure.4747.
+ABA Coding Coalition, billing codes and FAQ.
+The BACB task list includes no technology competencies.4848.
+Behavior Analyst Certification Board, BCBA test content outline (6th ed., 2024); test content outlines.
+Healthcare AI has a poor deployment record: the Epic Sepsis Model, deployed across hundreds of hospitals, was later found to perform poorly in independent validation.4949.
+Wong, A., et al. (2021).
+External validation of a widely implemented proprietary sepsis prediction model in hospitalized patients.
+JAMA Internal Medicine, 181(8), 1065-1070.
+Computer vision degrades with occlusion — common during therapy with young children.5050. de Belen, R. A. J., Bednarz, T., Sowmya, A., & Del Favero, D. (2020).
+Computer vision in autism spectrum disorder research: A systematic review; Kojovic, N., et al. (2021).
+Using 2D video-based pose estimation for automated prediction of autism spectrum disorders in young children.
+Education has its own cautionary failures.5151.
+Blume, H. “LAUSD shelves its hyped AI chatbot to help students after collapse of firm that made it,” Los Angeles Times, July 3, 2024.

 Those are not reasons to stop.
 They are reasons for ordinary clinical organizations — the typical multi-site provider, the single-clinic BCBA owner, the university training program — to start small.
 A clinic can test whether AI-assisted documentation reduces report time.
 A provider can test whether automated transcription improves supervision.
 A university clinic can test whether computer vision detects treatment-integrity drift.
 These are not moonshots.
 They are the kind of controlled comparison behavior analysts already know how to run.